Horses in World War II: France

 Pre-war permutations of mixed horse-and-truck divisions resulted in the 1939 Light Cavalry Division (DLC).
 Each DLC retained a horse brigade of 1,200 sabers.
 At the onset of World War II France mobilized over half a million horses, arguably draining the resources that should rather have been invested into true mechanized and tank formations.
 The German offensive in May 1940 compelled the French to reconsider the effectiveness of their light cavalry and move it to what seemed to be a more appropriate ground, the Ardennes.
 But there too they were soon crushed by the decisive German offensive.

+Several mounted regiments of North African spahis and Circassian cavalry formed part of the Vichy controlled Army of the Levant in 1941, where they saw action during the occupation of Syria and Lebanon by British Empire and Free French forces.

 By 1945 the only French mounted troops retaining an operational role were several squadrons of Moroccan and Algerian spahis serving in North Africa and in France itself.

 Germany

 The German Army entered World War II with 514,000 horses, and over the course of the war employed, in total, 2.75 million horses and mules; the average number of horses in the Army reached 1.1 million.